DaddelZeit/BNG-ScreenInput-Framework/README.md

 ## The Origin Story

 This framework evolved from DaddelZeit's CCF interactive screen system.
 The original implementation was groundbreaking but had limitations - no rotation support, tedious trigger placement, and each trigger represented a single button that had to be manually positioned.
-Also, proprietary and with an explicit no use license.

 The breakthrough came when I realized coordinate hell could be solved with reference planes.
 Instead of this: